IvanJukonis/BaSP-M2023/README.md

 Overall, the transition to flexbox and the focus on responsive design greatly improved the quality and usability of our webpage.

+## **Week 05**

+**Javascript**

+During week 5, we delved into the fundamentals of **JavaScript**, the programming language that powers much of the interactive content on the web.
+We covered essential topics such as variables, data types, operators, and control flow.
+Through a combination of lectures, readings, and practical exercises, we gained a solid understanding of the core concepts of JavaScript and how to use them to build interactive web applications.

+Throughout the week, we completed a total of six sections, each with its own set of exercises to reinforce our learning.
+We tackled everything from basic syntax to more advanced topics such as functions and arrays.
+By the end of the week, we had developed a solid foundation in JavaScript and were well-prepared to move on to more complex applications in the weeks ahead.

 ## **Authors**
 - Ivan Jukonis